John Edward Bernard Seely, 1st Baron Mottistone1

 David Peter Seely, 4th Baron Mottistone1

-David Peter Seely, 4th Baron Mottistone was born on 16 December 1920.1 He is the son of John Edward Bernard Seely, 1st Baron Mottistone and Hon.
-Evelyn Izmé Murray.1 He married Anthea Christine McMullan, daughter of Thomas Victor Wallace McMullan, on 16 September 1944.1
+David Peter Seely, 4th Baron Mottistone was born on 16 December 1920.1 He was the son of John Edward Bernard Seely, 1st Baron Mottistone and Hon.
+Evelyn Izmé Murray.1 He married Anthea Christine McMullan, daughter of Thomas Victor Wallace McMullan, on 16 September 1944.1 He died on 24 November 2011 at age 90.2

 Children of David Peter Seely, 4th Baron Mottistone and Anthea Christine McMullan